 How to Sew Faster: Batching Tasks

-The other week, I wanted to make a dress but I had such a small amount of time that it barely seemed possible.
-But rather than give up, I used the pressure to try out a technique that would make my sewing more efficient – batching tasks.
-I’m never going back!
+Recently, I had to make a dress on a deadline.
+By which I mean, I left it til the last minute to make it!
+I had so little time that it barely seemed possible to finish the dress.
+But rather than give up, I used the pressure to try out a technique that would make my sewing more efficient: batching tasks.
+And it worked so well!

 Batching your sewing tasks is such a time saver – and it doesn’t even involve cutting any corners.
 (Insert joke about trimming seam allowances here.)
 You’re not skipping any of the important steps – you’re just rearranging them.

-The principle of task batching is that you group together as many similar tasks together as you can in one go, and then do them all before moving on to the next type of task.
+The principle of task batching is that you group together as many similar tasks as you can, and then do them all before moving on to the next type of task.

-For instance, the pattern instructions may tell you to sew a seam, then finish it and finally press it.
+For instance, the pattern instructions may tell you to sew a seam, then finish it, then press it.
 This makes clear logical sense, and is a fine way to write instructions, particularly for beginners.
 But if you follow these steps in this order for every seam, then you’re constantly switching up your workspace to suit different tasks.
-This might mean physically moving around the room, or moving machines around, or even reconfiguring your machine settings.
+This might mean physically getting up and walking around the room, moving your machines, or reconfiguring your machine settings.

 For example, these are the different spaces I use:

-2. My overlocker* (which shares a space with my sewing machine, so I physically swap them around)
+3. My overlocker* (which shares a space with my sewing machine, so I physically move them to make room)

 *If you don’t have an overlocker, then you’re probably changing the settings on your sewing machine between straight seams and edge finishing.
 And you’re trimming seam allowances too!